 AFFORDABILITY BY DESIGN

 Alongside all the formal programs to create affordable housing, SPUR supports making it possible to create units that cost less because they are small and efficiently designed and, in many cases, do not come with a parking space.
 These affordable-by-design units should become an important part of San Francisco's middle-income housing strategy.

 HOUSING AND THE COMMUNITY PLANNING PROCESS

 In existing neighborhoods, the only viable way to plan for serious physical change is through comprehensive neighborhood planning.
 Instead of just trying to maximize housing, neighborhood needs should be looked at comprehensively.
 Ideally, neighborhood plans will build consensus in advance about where housing should go and what it should look like.
 Instead of having site-by-site battles over every housing proposal, we can work out a vision of positive change, and then invite developers to come and fulfill their part of the vision.
-SPUR was instrumental in getting the city to undertake the Better Neighborhoods 2002 program and continues to play an active role in supporting good planning in all City planning efforts, including Balboa Park, Japantown, Treasure Island, and Hunter's Point.
+SPUR was instrumental in getting the city to undertake the Better Neighborhoods program and continues to support good planning in all city planning efforts, including Balboa Park, Japantown, Treasure Island, and Hunter's Point.